marionebl/jaketrent-blog/content/post/http-request-body-spring.md

   - "spring"
   - "http"
 description: Want to read the body of a request within a Spring bean?
 It takes a surprising amount of code.
-keywords: java, spring, http, request body
+metaKeywords: java, spring, http, request body
 published: true
 image: https://i.imgur.com/w8Ezm.jpg
 ---